4 Values and 12 Principles of the Agile Manifesto

 Why was the Agile methodology developed?

-In the late ’90s, both workers and clients were frustrated with the existing project management methodologies like the Waterfall(see how agile and waterfall compared to each other).
+In the late ’90s, both workers and clients were frustrated with the existing project management methodologies like the Waterfall.
 The disparity between delivered products and the client’s requirements were huge.
 Delays in the project were common and many projects were either canceled or left the clients unsatisfied with the performance.

 Teams were more concerned about proper documentation rather than the customer’s requirements.
 Take the software industry for example.
 Traditional methods were unable to keep up with the ever-changing demands of the customers.
 Developers were unable to fully use the versatility of software development.